24 September 2020

 Benefits of hiring a DevOps engineer in your software project

-Meet DevOps engineer – the money-saver, the last bastion of software development project, the person who accepts challenges that no one else is willing or able to take on.
+Meet the DevOps engineer – the money-saver, the last bastion of software development project, the person who accepts challenges that no one else is willing or able to take on.
 If you have a feeling that your product is draining your budget and you’re pretty sure it can be done cheaper, you’re probably right.
 And a DevOps engineer is the right person for the job.
-In this article, I’ll explain thoroughly what are DevOps engineer role and responsibilities and how they can improve your tech products.
+I’ll explain the DevOps engineer’s role and responsibilities and how they can improve your tech products.

 What is a DevOps methodology?

 Let’s imagine that you have a great software development team that prepared a modern and amazing application and you want to share it with the world.
-But all you have when hosting is concerned is just a simple legacy infrastructure that completely doesn’t fit your needs.
-It’s not optimised and you aren’t able to recreate it easily again after a crash.
+But all you have is just a simple legacy infrastructure that completely doesn’t fit your needs.
+It’s not optimized and you aren’t able to recreate it easily again after a crash.
 Not to mention preparing a new environment.
 Nobody wants to share embarrassing solutions like that with business partners.

 That’s where you should consider and involve an additional team member, an infrastructure commando who is not afraid of new challenges – DevOps Engineer.